kohii/smoothcsv3/docs/SQL_IN_ROW_FILTER.md

 Notes:

 - All cell values are initially treated as `string`
-- Type coercion follows JavaScript-like rules:
+- Type coercion follows JavaScript-like rules for primitive types:
   - `1 = true` → `true`
   - `'1' = 1` → `true`
   - `'' = 0` → `true`
   - `1 + true` → `2`
+- No implicit type coercion is performed for `date`, `time`, `timestamp`, and `interval` types
+  - Use `CAST` or `TRY_CAST` to convert strings to these types

 Use `CAST` or `TRY_CAST` for explicit type conversion: